MihaiGaidau/WebTechnologiesLabs/lab1/README.md

 **Conclusion**

-In this laboratory work, I understand how to use boostrap, how to change the style of a page using css and how to use a lot of html features. in order to improve the experience with the site, I create more that one page.
+In this laboratory work, I understand how to use boostrap, how to change the style of a page using css and how to use a lot of html features.
+In order to improve the experience with the site, I create more that one page.